Arnav2323/AppProgCoursework-main/Readme.md

 When the pet dies, the player is notified and is shown how long the pet survived in seconds, minutes, hours and days.
 Note: These values are rounded, so seconds are the most accurate.

+## Save/Load
+I decided to use local storage to save the player's progress.
+I have done this because it's the most straightforward method and gives me all the necessary functionality.
+Using a database would have over-complicated the project and was unnecessary for this project.

 # Key Features

 ## Console